vparjunmohan/Python/Basics-Part-I/README.md

 120. Write a Python program to determine whether variable is defined or not.

 121. Write a Python program to empty a variable without destroying it.

 Sample data: n=20
 d = {"x":200}
 Expected Output : 0
 {}

 122. Write a Python program to determine the largest and smallest integers, longs, floats.

 123. Write a Python program to check whether multiple variables have the same value.

-124. Write a Python program to sum of all counts in a collections?
+124. Write a Python program to sum of all counts in a collections.

 125. Write a Python program to get the actual module object for a given object.